ddavis-4/PersonalSite/log.md

 Also working on my git skills as I am somewhat a bot.

 I asked a friend for help and he reminded me how much more talented some programmers are.

+### January 23 2025

+good morning,

+Today I have class... lets go...!
+I want to finish this soon I dont think I have much left to do.
+I will soon start work on my Home Lab project again soon.
+I am looking forward to having my own remote environment I can ssh into.
+I am in econ, soon I will populate the rest of this site with my information as I have updated my resume and my linked-in.

+A lot of other sites I have seen are far more advanced, but they are looking to be web designers.
+This is just a project for me to update to show I know how to code, and catch attention.